 A rejuvenating voyage through the moving and soothing green and blue ecology of south Kerala is really cool and refreshing in summer.
-A cruise that connects Vembanad, Kayamkulam and Ashtamudy backwater lakes and inland canals and rivers is a dynamic dream venture materialized on a daily basis by Kerala State Water Transport Corporation that operates daily backwater tours between Alapuzha (Alepey) and Kollam (Quilon).
+According this useful reference, cruise that connects Vembanad, Kayamkulam and Ashtamudy backwater lakes and inland canals and rivers is a dynamic dream venture materialized on a daily basis by Kerala State Water Transport Corporation that operates daily backwater tours between Alapuzha (Alepey) and Kollam (Quilon).

 The boats leave both jetties at 10.30 am simultaneously and reache the destinations at 6.
 20 pm.
 Almost eight hours of serene pleasure and peace are offered to the tourists for INR 300.
 This longest boat trip in Kerala was revived a year back by SWTC and is a great success today.